Rosseau Lake College THE OUR KIDS REVIEW

 There are trips, of course.
 Students are required to go on three a year.
 Not all students relish the thought, at least, not at first.
 Some arrive never having been in a canoe, never having swum in a lake.
 Tia Saley told us about a girl from China who had never been in a canoe before and, soon after arriving—literally days—she was out on a canoe trip.
 “She said when she came back and got to eat in the dining hall, she was so thankful for that,” Saley says, chuckling a bit as she does.
 “And when she got to have a shower, she was so thankful for that.
 Through the mere act of taking away those luxuries, she said it was the biggest triumph for her, ever, to finish that canoe trip.
 She was so proud of herself to have pushed her comfort zone and to have done something new.
 And then to be able to come back and share that experience, and appreciate the things we have at our fingertips—I think that shows a lot of growth and personal learning.”
 And, with the next canoe trip, she was first in line to do it all again.

 It’s a lot, but staff is aware and ensure that, whatever the students’ familiarity, the trips are never onerous.
 They are also keen to really underscore a sense of accomplishment, which is considerable.
 If a child starts in Grade 7, by the time they graduate, they will have spent in excess of 50 nights out on trips.
-There’s one major out trip every fall, the entire school is out for five days.
+There’s one major outtrip every fall when the entire school is out for five days.
 Many of the academic courses also implement outtrips in the programming.
-“I think it would be safe to say that the students sleep out in the winter and in the springtime as well, every year,” says Smith., Because there are optional weekend trips, some students push it well beyond that, taking as many trips as they are able.
-During the first week of school, every grade goes on an outtrip for five days.
-(There are usually tents, but during the COVID-19 restrictions, they spent nights out literally beneath the stars, everyone at least two metres apart.)
+“I think it would be safe to say that the students sleep out in the winter and in the springtime as well, every year,” says Smith.
+Because there are optional weekend trips, some students push it well beyond that, taking as many trips as they are able.
 In winter, students build quinzhees out of snow and, while entirely optional, most spend a night in one.

 The challenges are physical, to some degree, though there’s a lot of joy as well.
 “A well-rounded life outside will give you that,” says Smith.
 Of the trips, he says, “I hope students take on the passion of wanting to spread that joy to others.
 The things I’m teaching them, they could potentially teach their children, or nieces and nephews, in the future.”
 Environmental stewardship is part of it, too, as is an appreciation of mentorship, both receiving and giving.
 “That’s my biggest goal,” Smith says.
 “Just to create a group of kids who love spending time outside and love teaching what they know to others.”